Generalization ability and Vulnerabilities to adversarial perturbations: Two sides of the same coin: Approach

-SOM consists of units distributed over 2-dimensional grids.
+SOM consists of units distributed over 2-dimensional grids \cite{som2, Kohonen:2007}.
 Each unit stores a single weight vector, whose length is the same as that of an input.
-During training, each input is compared to weights stored in the units, and the best matching unit (BMU) is identified.
-Then, the weights of BMU and its neighbors are updated according to the learning rule (Eq. \ref{som1}).
-This update rule moves the weights of BMU and its neighbors towards the current input, but in different degrees.
+During training, each input is compared to the weights stored in the units, and the best matching unit (BMU) is identified.
+Then, the weight of BMU and its neighbors are updated according to the learning rule (Eq. \ref{som1}).

+, where $s$ denotes training index; $u$ and $v$ denote the best matching unit (BMU) and a unit to be updated, respectively; where $W$ denotes a weight; where $\alpha$ is a learning rate; $x$ is an input; where $D=||x-W_u||$, distance metric; $\epsilon$ is added for numerical stability.

+With this update rule, SOM’s weights move towards inputs, but the degree of changes depend on the locations of the units.
+BMU or its neighboring units update weights strongly, but the units far from BMU update them less strongly.
 Notably, SOM has two properties.
-First, the weights of SOM tend to become similar to the inputs and can represent exemplary inputs after training.
-Second, neighboring units store similar weights, and consequently the distance between the units reflect the similarity between weights.
-That is, after training, the similarity between two inputs can be measured with the distance between their corresponding BMUs.
-We used these properties to analyze HLRs of DNNs.
+First, the weights of SOM tend to be similar to the inputs and represent exemplary inputs after training.
+Second, the neighboring units store similar weights, and consequently the distance between BMUs reflects the similarity between the inputs.
+That is, after training, the similarity between the two inputs can be measured with the distance between their corresponding BMUs.
+We used these properties to analyze the functional codes.

-, where $s$ denotes training index; $u$ and $v$ denote the indices of the BMU and the unit to be updated; where $\alpha$ is a learning rate; $x$ is an input; where $D=||x-W_u||$; $\epsilon$ is added for numerical stability.